What we solve

 Biological production of organic acids on industrial scale

 The increasing use of chemical fertilizers and pesticides endangers the environment and human health.
 The biodiversity of the soil becomes impoverished and microorganisms are killed.
 Plants growing on it remain unhealthy and weak, which in turn leads to increased use of pesticides – a vicious circle.

 Our food is contaminated.
 New data shows that 85% of our food already contains pesticides.
 Pesticides cause short-term adverse health effects called acute effects, as well as chronic adverse effects that can occur months or years after exposure.
 Sometimes entire food chains collapse and biodiversity declines.
 In addition, the residues get into the air and are inhaled by us.

-It is crucial to reduce the use of pesticides and replace them with environmentally friendly biological preparations.
+It is crucial to reduce the use of pesticides and make them obsulete by environmentally friendly biological preparations.
 The most promising approach to crop protection is the application of microbial metabolites.
 Organic acids can be used for this, which are produced by bioleaching minerals in ekofertile™.

 In recent years, bactericidal, fungicidal and nematocidal activities have been demonstrated for various organic acids.
 It has been shown that the use of these acids accelerated plant development and increased yields.
 The bottleneck in the practical application of these simple, non-toxic and inexpensive preparations is the lack of industrial production of the organic acids mentioned in the required quality.

 Humic acid and fulvic acid add organic substances to the soil that stimulate soil microbial life and soil fertility.
 This leads to an improved uptake of nutrients by the plants, an improved root mass and an improved growth as well as a higher quality and a higher yield of the plants.
 They contribute to the stabilization of the soil structure as well as to ion exchange, buffering, water holding capacity and the nutrient content of the soil.
 They are therefore important for maintaining and increasing soil fertility.